mariobris/blog/content/articles/operator-sdk/operator-sdk-part-3.md

 The core of your operator is the **Reconcile loop**.
 This function is responsible for checking the current state of your custom resource and performing actions to move it toward the desired state.

-Open the <a href="https://github.com/mariobris/demo-operator" target="_blank" rel="noopener noreferrer" style="color:blue;">demo operator</a> example and locate the `Reconcile` method.
+Open the `internal/controller/magicaloperator_controller.go` and locate the `Reconcile` method.
 Within this method, you can add logic such as:

 - Check if the deployment exists; create it if it doesn't
 - Update replicas if the specification has changed
 - Log actions for observability and debugging

-**For this demonstration**, the reconciliation process creates Kubernetes events and logs messages to stdout when a `MagicalOperator` resource is created, updated, or deleted.
+**For this demonstration**, the <a href="https://github.com/mariobris/operator-sdk-demo/blob/master/internal/controller/magicaloperator_controller.go" target="_blank" rel="noopener noreferrer" style="color:blue;">reconciliation process</a> creates Kubernetes events and logs messages to stdout when a `MagicalOperator` resource is created, updated, or deleted.
+To create events, don't forget to add a recorder to the <a href="chttps://github.com/mariobris/operator-sdk-demo/blob/master/cmd/main.go#L150" target="_blank" rel="noopener noreferrer" style="color:blue;">MagicalOperatorReconciler controller</a>.

 **Important principle:** Each reconciliation should be **idempotent** — it should safely retry and produce the same result regardless of how many times it's executed.